eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-installinfo.md

 ## Using Codewind
 When the installation is complete, the extension is ready to use.

-## Working with workspaces
 Codewind creates a codewind-data directory for storing its metadata.
-You should not save your projects to the codewind-data directory.
+Do not save your projects to the codewind-data directory.

 ## Updating the Codewind plug-in
 Update your Codewind plug-in without uninstalling the extension.